Learn how to make a Southern staple - spoon bread - with this tried-and-true homemade recipe! You'll be rewarded with light, fluffy baked spoon bread.

 - In a large saucepan, add the cornmeal and milk and place on the stove on medium heat.
 Whisk continually until thick, about 10-15 minutes.

-- Once thick, remove from the heat all the butter, salt, and baking powder.
+- Once thick, remove from the heat add the butter, salt, and baking powder.
 Whisk until mixed.

 - Slowly add the beaten eggs to the cornmeal mixture until everything is incorporated together.